Pyre-Bot/pyre-bot/README.md

 * start : Starts the specified server, by default Risk of Rain 2
 * stop : Stops the specified server, by default Risk of Rain 2
 * update : Updates the specified server, by default Risk of Rain 2
-* status : Lists the game server status riot Steamworks API
+* status : Lists the game server status via Steamworks API
 * mods : Outputs a list of mods to chat
 * link : Outputs the Steam connect link to chat
 * config : Outputs the current server config to chat